Mathematics at Newhaven School

 We draw on expertise from other departments and work with other colleagues throughout the year to design exciting and engaging cross-curricular extended projects for our pupils.
 These projects are designed to encourage critical thinking for all and engage pupils who have had limited exposure to practical, hand-on learning.

-For further details please see:
+For further details please see our Maths in Action booklet below.

 Progress